 - Complimentary Gold Elite Status with Hilton Honors (enrollment required.)

-- $120 Wireless Telephone Service Credit: Earn up to $10 back in statement credits each month on eligible purchases made directly with a U.S. wireless (cell phone) service provider.
+- Up to $120 Wireless Telephone Service Credit: Earn up to $10 back in statement credits each month on eligible purchases made directly with a U.S. wireless (cell phone) service provider.
 (Enrollment is required and terms apply.)

-- $360 Indeed Credit: Earn up to $90 per quarter in statement credits for eligible purchases made with Indeed.
-(Enrollment is required and terms apply.)
+- Up to $360 Indeed Credit: Earn up to $90 in statement credit each quarter for eligible purchases made with Indeed

-The card’s annual fee is $695 (Rates and Fees).
+The card’s annual fee is $895 (Rates and Fees).
 But the statement credits and Pay With Points rebate make it easy to come out ahead.

 H/T: Frequent Miler